HRM-028: Preventing and Addressing Threats or Acts of Violence

 The Director of Threat Assessment, per the designation of the Associate Vice President of Safety and Security, is responsible for: determining membership on the multidisciplinary threat assessment team; assessing the TAT and its management/intervention process; coordinating annual training for members of the TAT; determining a strategic direction for this policy’s implementation; and overseeing University and Medical Center training regarding this policy and warning behaviors that may precede violence.

-The Violence Prevention Committee and Threat Assessment Team is responsible for (1) reviewing reported violent or threatening behavior (see Section 1), gathering pertinent information, determining intervention and management strategies, implementing protective measures for victims, and documenting actions taken and (2) developing violence prevention programming for the University and Medical Center in conjunction with the Director of Threat Assessment.
+The Violence Prevention Committee and Threat Assessment Team is responsible for (1) developing policies and procedures for the prevention of violence on Grounds and (2) reviewing reported violent or threatening behavior (see Section 1), gathering pertinent information, determining intervention and management strategies, implementing protective measures for victims, and documenting actions taken.

-All University faculty, staff, students, Medical Center employees, patients, and visitors are responsible for being alert to the possibility of violence and reporting violent or threatening behavior (see Section 1) to either to University Police, ODOS, EOCR, UHR, MCHR, Patient Safety and Risk Management, the Director of Threat Assessment, or through the UVA Just Report It or UVA TipSoft reporting systems.
+All University faculty, staff, students, Medical Center employees, patients, and visitors are responsible for being alert to the possibility of violence and reporting violent or threatening behavior (see Section 1) to either to University Police, Student Affairs, EOCR, UHR, MCHR, Patient Safety and Risk Management, the Director of Threat Assessment, or through UVA Just Report It.
 In situations where violence appears imminent or occurs, individuals should immediately call 911.

-Any University faculty, staff, student, or Medical Center employee who obtains a court order of protection is responsible for alerting the University Police of the existence of such order and providing a copy.
+Any University faculty, staff, student, or Medical Center employee who obtains a court order of protection is responsible for alerting a member of the Threat Assessment Team of the existence of such order and providing a copy.

 All University faculty, staff, students, and Medical Center employees are expected to cooperate fully with the TAT including but not limited to: answering questions about violent or threatening behavior, answering questions about persons of concern (e.g., the environment where they live, work, study, or receive care; stressors, health, emotional health, history of violence or threatening statements, and weapon possession), providing employee and student records subject to relevant state and federal laws.